badgujar-rosh7/everyday-brunch-group11/README.md

 For the email functionality, sometimes you may not get an email because load mailer API will throw an error and google blocks it for suspicious activity from third party application even though we have enabled less secure apps.

-So, please use the credentials given below.
+So, please use the credentials given below to login in your gmail account
 * username: sudronikbusiness@gmail.com
 * password: 8454949819